ckarcz/CrazyflieDotNet/README.md

 This is currently a work in progress in my spare time.

 Milestones:
-- Working USB driver for Crazyradio USB dongle - COMPLETED
+- Working .NET abstraction "driver" for Crazyradio USB dongle - COMPLETED
   - You are able to send the copter packets (byte array) and get an ACK packet back.
   Currently I have only tested pinging the copter as I am working on the remainder of the transfer protocol.
 - Implement the Crazyradio Transfer Protocol (CRTP) - IN PROGRESS
 - Front end design and development - NOT STARTED
 - Cross platform support using Mono framework - IN PROGRESS

 The C# CrazyradioDriver is completed and working.
 This library (CrazyflieDotNet.Crazyradio.dll) provides a type safe API for communication with the Crazyradio USB dongle with Crazyflies.
-The library and driver expose all available configurations for the USB dongle, including defaults.
+The library and "driver" expose all available configurations for the USB dongle, including defaults.
 The API is quite nice and easy to understand and use, even for a beginner.

 Currently I am working on the transfer protocol.